MarcelKueck/murph-concept/project-knowledge-base.md

 We have made significant progress on Week 4 tasks:

-1. Task 4.1: Patient Experience Implementation (Frontend Development Agent) ✅ - Completed on 2025-03-26
+1. Task 4.1: Patient Experience Implementation (Frontend Development Agent) ✅
+   - Completed on 2025-03-26

-2. Task 4.2: Medical Student Experience Implementation (Frontend Development Agent) 🟠 - In Progress (2025-03-28)
+2. Task 4.2: Medical Student Experience Implementation (Frontend Development Agent) ✅
+   - Completed on 2025-03-29
-   - Basic dashboard implemented with statistics, available consultations, and assigned consultations
+   - All dashboard and consultation management interfaces completed
-   - Availability management interface with weekly schedule configuration implemented
-   - Consultation management with accept/decline functionality implemented
-   - Fixed critical infinite reload issue in medical student dashboard
-   - Still resolving issues with:
-     - UI layout on consultation cards
+   - Fixed UI layout issues in ConsultationRequestCard with stacked buttons
-     - Button state management across multiple cards
-     - Missing routes for profile and expertise pages
+   - Implemented separate loading states for accept/decline actions
-     - Navigation issues in consultation detail views
+   - Resolved infinite navigation loops in consultation detail page
-   - Planning to implement placeholder pages for missing routes
+   - Added missing profile and expertise placeholder pages
+   - Fixed React key errors in WeeklyScheduleEditor component
+   - Made available consultation cards clickable for details

-3. Task 4.3: Communication Interfaces (Frontend Development Agent) 🟠 - In Progress (2025-03-25)
+3. Task 4.3: Communication Interfaces (Frontend Development Agent) 🟠
+   - In Progress (Due by End of Day 20)
-   - Implemented chat interface for consultations
+   - Basic chat interface for text communication implemented
-   - Created mock implementation for message exchange
-   - Added support for document sharing
-   - Working on video, audio, and asynchronous communication interfaces
+   - Still need to implement video, audio, and asynchronous communication interfaces
+   - Components in the UI/communication directory need to be connected to the consultation workflows

 ## Weekly Review Schedule